mozillascience/leadership-training/01-mozilla_101.md

 # Mozilla 101

-We’re building a better Internet
+We’re building a better Internet.

 Our mission is to promote openness, innovation & opportunity on the Web.